sigstore/sigstore-python/README.md

   --certificate-chain FILE
-                        Path to a list of CA certificates in PEM format which will be needed when building the certificate chain for the signing certificate; must start with the parent intermediate CA certificate of the signing certificate and end with the root certificate (default: None) --cert-email EMAIL    Deprecated; causes an error.
+                        Path to a list of CA certificates in PEM format which will be needed when building the certificate chain for the signing certificate (default: None) --cert-email EMAIL    Deprecated; causes an error.
 Use --cert-identity instead (default: None) --cert-identity IDENTITY